xiix0/scam/README.md

-The first thing we do, let's kill all the lawyers.
+Hain't we got all the fools in town on our side?
+And hain't that a big enough majority in any town?
-		-- Wm.
-Shakespeare, "Henry VI", Part IV
+		-- Mark Twain, "Huckleberry Finn"